Child penicillin doses should be reviewed, say experts

 He added: "These days new medicines go through very rigorous testing processes, but we seem to forget about the old ones.

-"For adults, penicillin dosages have been reviewed twice in the same period."'No evidence of harm'
+"For adults, penicillin dosages have been reviewed twice in the same period."

 Dr Long added: 'It is important to point out that this study does not provide any clinical evidence that children are receiving sub-optimal penicillin doses that lead to harm, and we want to reassure parents of that.